 The Office of Conference Services provides an integrated approach to the coordination of conferences, retreats, and meetings.
-This service is available to faculty, staff, and students as well as to members of the community who wish to use campus facilities.
-The Conference Coordinator assists in coordinating the details of conferences or meetings to ensure the success of each event.
+This service is available to faculty, staff, and students engaged in planning nonuniversity events as well as to members of the community who wish to use campus facilities.
+The Conference Services staff assists in coordinating the details of conferences or meetings to ensure the success of each event.
 Services include accommodations for meeting space, housing, food service, media equipment, recreation and in specific instances, transportation for conference events on the Denton Campus.